foundry-rs/starknet-foundry/docs/src/appendix/forge/deploy.md

 - prepared_contract - an object of the struct `PreparedContract` that consists of the following fields:
   - `class_hash` - class hash of a declared contract
   - `constructor_calldata` - calldata for the constructor
-  - `contract_address` - ignored during the execution for now, will be used in future versions of `forge`

 ```rust
 use array::ArrayTrait;